Start with recovery, not pressure

 NHS advice says that after a straightforward birth, gentle exercise such as walking, gentle stretching and pelvic floor exercises can start when you feel up to it.

 High-impact exercise is different.
-It's usually sensible to get advice at your 6-week postnatal check before running, aerobics or anything strenuous.
-If you had a caesarean or a complicated delivery, speak to your midwife, health visitor or GP first.
+NHS advice suggests getting advice at your 6-week postnatal check before running, aerobics or anything strenuous.
+If you had a caesarean or a complicated delivery, speak to your midwife, health visitor or GP before starting anything harder.

 Watch for signs to slow down